Eddie Kantar

 * 15-17

-Opening lead: H9 You play low from dummy and East wins the HQ, with the HA, and shifts to the CQ to dummy's king.
+Opening lead: H9 You play low from dummy and East wins the HQ, cashes the HA, and shifts to the CQ to dummy's king.
 You lead the S10 to the ace, West playing the jack.
 On the SK, West discards a heart.
 Just for drill you play the ace and trump a club East following with the 6 and jack.
 You can't delay it any longer.
 How do you play the diamonds?

 Solution